maximbetin/explorastur/README.md

 # ExplorAstur

-ExplorAstur is a minimal web scraper that finds events happening in Asturias, Spain from the Telecable blog and outputs them to a markdown file.
+ExplorAstur is a minimal web scraper that finds events happening in Asturias, Spain from multiple sources and outputs them to a markdown file.

 ## Setup